joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/12/26/arts/music/sugar-pie-desanto-dead.html

 **Israeli Forces Strike International Airport in Yemen**\
-`The deadly assault came after a week of attacks in Israel by the Iran-backed Houthi militia.`\
+`The deadly assault came after a week of attacks against Israel by the Iran-backed Houthi militia, including a missile strike on Tel Aviv.`\
 https://nytimes.com/video/world/middleeast/100000009897615/israel-yemen-houthis.html

 **The Briefing: Who can stop Liverpool, fragile Haaland and why are Man Utd conceding 'olimpicos'?**\